MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-intro-aad.md

 ### Compliant and domain joined devices
-Azure AD conditional access enables compliant and domain-joined device information to be passed directly to the Cloud App Security proxy.
+Azure AD conditional access enables compliant and domain-joined device information to be passed directly to Microsoft Cloud App Security.
 From there, an access policy or a session policy can be developed that uses device state as a filter.
 For more information, see the [Introduction to device management in Azure Active Directory](https://docs.microsoft.com/azure/active-directory/device-management-introduction).

 ### Client-certificate authenticated devices

-The proxy device identification mechanism can request authentication from relevant devices using client certificates.
+The device identification mechanism can request authentication from relevant devices using client certificates.
 This enables you to either leverage existing client certificates already deployed in your organization or to roll out new client certificates to managed devices, and then use the presence of those certificates to set access and session policies.
-For information on how to deploy client certificates see [Deploy proxy for Azure AD apps](proxy-deployment-aad.md).
+For information on how to deploy client certificates see [Deploy Conditional Access App Control for Azure AD apps](proxy-deployment-aad.md).

 ## Supported apps and clients

-The proxy currently supports apps that are configured with SAML single sign on in Azure AD.
+Conditional Access App Control currently supports apps that are configured with SAML single sign on in Azure AD.

 > [!NOTE]
-> - The proxy also supports apps that are configured with identity providers other than Azure AD in Private Preview.
+> - Conditional Access App Control also supports apps that are configured with identity providers other than Azure AD in Private Preview.
 For more information about the Private Preview, send an email to mcaspreview@microsoft.com.
 > - Office 365 applications are not configured with SAML so they are not currently supported.

 Session control is available for any browser on any major platform (mobile apps and desktop apps are currently not supported).
 By natively integrating with Azure AD, any apps that are configured with SAML single sign-on in Azure AD can be supported, including the following featured apps: